CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-01.md

-# Lab 01: Understanding the Lifecycle of Flow Development
+# Lab 01: Understanding the Lifecycle of Flow Development (READ ONLY)

 ## Estimated Duration: 30 minutes